 2.03.
 Repeal.
 The Natural Resource Commission or Tribal Council may repeal these regulations according to the Administrative Procedures Act, Ordinance #04-100-07.

 2.04.
 Severability.
-If any provision of these regulations or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this Ordinance which can be given effect without the invalid provision or application, and to that end the provisions of these regulations are severable.]
+If any provision of these regulations or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this Ordinance which can be given effect without the invalid provision or application, and to that end the provisions of these regulations are severable.

-Section 2 3.
+Section 3.
 Definitions.